Logo_100yearsAfnor_CMYK_White

 Download the summary of the international quality survey

 The processing of personal data is necessary for the examination of your request, made in your capacity as a professional, to AFNOR Group.
-If necessary, this data may also be used to send you commercial information.
+Where applicable, this data may also be used to send you commercial information.

-In accordance with current European regulations, you have the right to access, rectify, erase, withdraw consent, limit processing, oppose processing and portability of your data.
+In accordance with current European regulations, you have rights of access, rectification, erasure, withdrawal of consent, limitation of processing, opposition to processing and portability concerning your data.

 These rights may be exercised by sending a message to the AFNOR DPO.